GoogleChrome/web-vitals/README.md

    */
   entry: PerformanceScriptTiming;
   /**
-   * The INP phase where the longest script ran.
+   * The INP sub-part where the longest script ran.
    */
-  phase: 'inputDelay' | 'processingDuration' | 'presentationDelay';
+  subpart: INPSubpart; //'inputDelay' | 'processingDuration' | 'presentationDelay';
   /**
    * The amount of time the slowest script intersected the INP duration.
    */